International

 however, is of equal, if not greater importance for it is

-clear new thinking.
-Such thinking is essential if the rise
+for clear new thinking.
+Such thinking is essential if the

 will not happen unless there is a simple determination amongst

-particular, that co-operation will not happen unless the thinkers
+in particular, that co-operation will not happen unless

-are imbued with a strong sense of the need for social and
+the thinkers are imbued with a strong sense of the need

-economic justice.
-Without that sense, all proposals are ultimately
+for social and economic justice.
+Without that sense, all

 xxxxx2.

-can act on the real economy, be non-inflationary and yet still
+which can act on the real economy, be non-inflationary and

 xxxxx3.